 The decision-making skills that Economics majors learn are needed across all sectors and segments of our economy, so you’ll find employment opportunities in government, business, manufacturing, finance, banking, labor organizations, and academia.

-Why the Black School of Business at Penn State Behrend?
+Why Penn State Behrend?